washingtonpost/ans-schema/docs/proposals/2019-02-08 - Fallback Content Elements.md

 Yes, honestly, in my opinion that is the "right" way to handle `raw_html`.
 The `raw_html` element should ONLY be allowed as an alternative to "pure" ANS content elements and in a well-known named one (ex `browser`) to help rendering applications make the right decision on content.
 The `raw_html` element is an escape hatch to ANS and defeats many of the benefits of ANS to the rendering layer.
 There should never be `raw_html` at the root level of the content element list.
 What I am calling the `basic` alternative above should be the content element or collection in an `element_group` and the `raw_html` could be in the alternatives for those applications that can use it.

 Realistically though, given momentum and the frequent use of raw_html now, I am not sure that this answer would be tenable, so the proposal is a version of this that is more backwards compatible.

-## Does there need to be multiple alternatives by name?
-Couldn't it just be one list?

-_EDIT: Changed to this suggestion based on feedback_

-Yes, that would definitely solve the issue we are having, but my thinking was that the naming would be a signal as to the capabilities desired by these alternatives.
-In the proposal `basic` here suggests that you only need to be able to support ANS elements to render this alternative.
-In the example in the previous question `browser` signifies that it should be rendered in a browser-like environment.

 ## Couldn't you use channels instead?